teja566/project9/README.md

-# ✨  INNER PEACE ✨
+# ✨ FIND YOUR INNER PEACE ✨

 This is a web based application developed for providing information related to meditation and diffrent types of meditation  in india